gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ModModelExt.md

 ## ModModelExt.HasMutator<T>(this ModModel, T) Method

-(Cross-Game compatible) Check if this has a specific Mutator and return it
+Check if this has a specific Mutator and return it

 ```csharp
 public static bool HasMutator<T>(this Assets.Scripts.Models.Towers.Mods.ModModel model, out T mutator)